viczhuravlev/gramr-ui/README.md

 </h1>

 <div align="center">
-React UI library.
+This is a react UI library. <i>Gramr UI isn't production ready.</i> The one will allow developers to build websites fast and easy.
 </div>

 ## ✨ Features

 - 💪 Written in React hooks.
-- 🛡 Written in TypeScript with predictable static types.
+- 🛡 Written in TypeScript.
 - 🎨 Powerful theme customization.
+- 🤟 Zero-dependency

 ## Description

-This is a react ui library.
-Gramr UI isn't production ready.
-The one will allow developers to build websites fast and easy.
-I decided not to support IE, so I will create theming with CSS variables and Gramr UI is written in TypeScript.
+I decided not to support IE, so I will create theming with CSS variables and

 ### The tech stack is: